TwentyFourMinutes/DiscordInteractivity/README.md

 - Some versions of this addon might be build against the [nightly builds](https://github.com/discord-net/Discord.Net#unstable-myget) of Discord.Net!

-- Currently there is no Documentation, if you need any help regarding to the Addon feel free to send me a message on Discord, my Username is `24_minutes#7496`!
+- If you need any further help regarding to the Addon feel free to send me a message on Discord, my Username is `24_minutes#7496`!